sabbyanandan/spring-xd-examples/regular-ingress/README.md

 Scheduling Regular Ingress
 ==========================

-This example demonstrates Spring XD's workflow orchestration features.
-A common workflow in data pipeline is to download artifacts and write it somewhere.
-Downstream data processing events can be further chained in this workflow to create complex enterprise workflows.
+This example demonstrates Spring XD's workflow orchestration capabilities.
+A common data pipeline workflow is to download artifacts and write it somewhere.
+Downstream data processing events can be further chained to create complex enterprise workflows.
 Specifically, in this example, a data pipeline is created and scheduled to poll a directory and write the matching artifacts into Hadoop/HDFS.
 The interval (in milliseconds) is customizable; for instance, it can be in minutes or in days.

 **Hadoop Configuration:**